Winter is here – but that’s no reason to stow your camping gear until next season.

 Of course, winter backpacking requires a little more preparation than winter car camping.
 Our guide to winter backpacking has even more tips as does our more general guide on how to plan a backpacking trip.

 Never go cold weather camping without the right winter camping gear.

-The right winter clothing makes a big difference in how warm and dry you stay.
+The right winter clothing makes a huge difference in how warm and dry you stay.
 It also helps you avoid frostbite and hypothermia.

-We recommend a three-layer system for winter camping and backpacking.
+We recommend a three-layer system for winter camping, backpacking, and hiking.

 This involves a moisture-wicking base layer, an insulating mid layer, and a weatherproof outer layer.
 Add warm socks, gloves, and a hat for even more protection.

 Don’t forget a good pair of winter hiking boots.
 They must be warm, waterproof, and comfortable.
 Look for a pair of winter boots that matches your intended activity level.

 Winter camping often involves camping on the snow.